 Meatballs Sub

-This meatballs sandwich is perfect for a quick lunch, and you can make it with our tofu meatballs and marinara sauce leftovers.
+This meatball sandwich is perfect for a quick lunch, and you can make it with our tofu meatballs and marinara sauce.

-We make this with freshly baked baguette (the one you can get frozen and bake at home).
-I have no words to describe this.
+Make this with a freshly baked baguette (the one you can get frozen and bake at home).
+It’s the perfect lunch!

 Breaded Eggplants